davepinch/pinchy.cc/collections/_fragments/not-the-other-way-around.md

 ---
-title: "Not the other way around"
+title: "not the other way around"
 tags:
   - Fragment
 ---